awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func listCallAnalyticsJobs(input: ListCallAnalyticsJobsInput, completion: @escaping (ClientRuntime.SdkResult<ListCallAnalyticsJobsOutputResponse, ListCallAnalyticsJobsOutputError>) -> Void)
 ```

-### listLanguageModels(input:​completion:​)
+### listLanguageModels(input:completion:)

 Provides more information about the custom language models you've created.
-You can use the information in
-this list to find a specific custom language model.
-You can then use the
-operation to get more information about it.
+You can use the information in this list to find a specific custom language model.
+You can then use the operation to get more information about it.

 ``` swift
 func listLanguageModels(input: ListLanguageModelsInput, completion: @escaping (ClientRuntime.SdkResult<ListLanguageModelsOutputResponse, ListLanguageModelsOutputError>) -> Void)
 ```

-### listMedicalTranscriptionJobs(input:​completion:​)
+### listMedicalTranscriptionJobs(input:completion:)

 Lists medical transcription jobs with a specified status or substring that matches their names.